-Lauren advises on all aspects of major energy projects, commercial contracts and regulatory matters in the energy and technology sectors.
+Lauren advises on all aspects of major projects, commercial contracts and regulatory matters, specialising in the energy sector.

-She has been recognised as a next generation lawyer in Legal 500 Asia Pacific 2020.
+She is recognised as a next generation lawyer by Legal 500 Asia Pacific 2022.

-Te Ahi o Maui (a partnership between Eastland Generation and the Kawerau A8D Ahu Whenua Trust) on connection of its 25MW geothermal power plant at Kawerau
+- Te Ahi o Maui (a partnership between Eastland Generation and the Kawerau A8D Ahu Whenua Trust) on its 25MW geothermal power plant at Kawerau.